 Create a scavenger hunt with scary and spooky creatures and characters to find.
 Print out images or create construction paper cutouts for neighbors to hang in their windows, doors or dangle from trees.
 There is no lack of creatures to hunt - witches on brooms, black cats, spiders, spider webs, jack-o-lanterns, ghosts, skeletons, skulls, gravestones and zombies.

 Make it a game night!
 In addition to board games, create Bingo cards and instead of numbers include images of pumpkins, cats, bats and more.
 Sweeten the game and use candy corn or another sweet treat as your bingo chips.

 Share a spooky story

-Gather round the “campfire” for some scary stories (if we are staying at home we can stick to the firepit, barbecue or fireplace).
+Gather round the “campfire” for some scary stories.
 Leading up to the holiday, have each family member write out a scary story to share and scare with on Halloween night.
 Want to mix it up?
 Swap stories with each other to hear how someone else might tell your tale.